MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   Usernames and passwords for test accounts.
 *   Steps to access hidden or locked features.
 *   Expected differences in functionality based on region or other user settings.
-*   If this is an update to an existing extension, information about the changes made to the extension.
+*   If this submission is an update to an existing extension, include information about the changes made to the extension.
 *   Any additional information that testers must understand about your submission.

 After providing the information, select **Publish** to submit your extension to the Microsoft Edge add-ons catalog.
 Your submission proceeds to the certification step.
 This process may take up to 7 business days of your submission.